KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a method of either an System.Windows.Xps.XpsDocumentWriter or a System.Windows.Xps.VisualsToXpsDocument object is called that is incompatible with the current state of the object.

-    throw [System.Windows.Xps.XpsWriterException]::New("a method of either an System.Windows.Xps.XpsDocumentWriter or a System.Windows.Xps.VisualsToXpsDocument object is called that is incompatible with the current state of the object.")
+    throw [System.Windows.Xps.XpsWriterException]::New('a method of either an System.Windows.Xps.XpsDocumentWriter or a System.Windows.Xps.VisualsToXpsDocument object is called that is incompatible with the current state of the object.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Windows.Xps.XpsWriterException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Windows.Xps.XpsWriterException.aspx)